 Linearizability means that if operation B starts after operation A has been completed, operation B must view the same state’s system as having completed A or a newer state.
 It’s different from serializable since it doesn’t assume concurrent transactions.

 Systems can be CP or AP; they could be consistent (linearizable) or available, but not both.
-Some systems (i.e., social media) sacrifice linearizability to have high availability since the user cares more about reaching the social media application than the recency of data.
-Banking applications, on the other hand, sacrifice availability for linearizability because an account should never at any point in time show an outdated balance.
+Some systems (e.g., social media) sacrifice linearizability for high availability since the user cares more about reaching the social media application than the recency of data.
+On the other hand, banking applications sacrifice availability for linearizability because an account should never show an inconsistent history of transactions at any point in time.

 Note that CA is not available, only CP and AP modes are available.
 Source: Courtesy of Yasmin Moussa.